Director of Graduate Studies: Nafees Ahmad nafees @email.arizona.edu

 The MMI subplan is working in alliance with the Certificate Program in Microbiology and Immunity (MIGCP) which is housed within the Department of Immunology.
 Upon admission to the PSM-ABS MMI track, the 15 units completed by the student for the MIGCP certificate may be transferred as fulfillment of the Core Science and Science Electives Modules of the MMI subplan.

-Courses recommended for the MMI track clusters are listed in the Applied Biosciences Current Student Handbook.
+Courses recommended for the MMI track clusters are listed in the ABS Student Handbook.
 Other classes may be substituted for the classes listed in the attached Table with the agreement of the Director of the Graduate Studies (DGS) and the Advisor and the Committee of the student.
 Initial selection of the appropriate courses within each cluster and for the study plan in general will be done by agreement between the student and the DGS, based on a draft study plan assembled by the student and submitted to the DGS.
 This plan should be based on the particular needs and interests of the student, considering the career path the student is pursuing.
 Fine tuning and other necessary changes of the course plan will be made by the Advisor and the student’s Committee, in agreement with the DGS.